Ostry7/ostry7/README.md

 <h2 align="left">Hi 👋!
-My name is Marek and I'm a Powershell enthusiast, from Poland.</h2>
+My name is Marek and I'm a DevOps enthusiast, from Poland.</h2>

 ###